hsnlab/escape/escape/doc/source/util/domain.rst

 :any:`RemoteESCAPEv2API` defines the interface for communication with a remote ESCAPE instance started in agent mode.

+:any:`BGPLSbasedTopologyManagerAPI` defines the interface for communication with TopologyManager element.

 :any:`AbstractRESTAdapter` contains the general functions for communication through an HTTP/RESTful API.